GabeScott/standard-works-vault/General Conference/1985 April - Ears to Hear.md

 I remember one boy in the quorum had to miss a few meetings, and so he sent his brother to the class with a tape recorder.
 His brother recorded our meeting and took it home.
 It happened more than once.
 When the deacon came back, I asked him why.
 I don’t remember his words, but I remember that it was clear he knew what I knew.
 God was trying to speak to that deacons quorum.
 The boy wasn’t anxious to have a tape recording to hear me; he was trying to hear God.
 He knew where to listen and how to hear.

 He’d read the scriptures for us in class, and I knew he knew them and loved them.
 And so, even when I wasn’t teaching very well, by the power of the Holy Ghost and from knowing the Master’s voice in the scriptures, he could hear what he needed to hear.
-The memory of that black recorder with its tape turning will always remind me of the scripture which says, “He that hath ears to hear, let him hear.”
-(Matt.
-11:15.)
+The memory of that black recorder with its tape turning will always remind me of the scripture which says, “He that hath ears to hear, let him hear.” ([[Matthew 11.15|Matt.
+11:15]].)

 I spoke at his funeral just a few years later.
 He lived about as many years as the Prophet Joseph had lived when he saw God the Father and Jesus Christ in the grove.
 My deacon hadn’t seen a vision, but he had heard the voice of God through his servants in a deacons quorum.
 He wanted to hear, he knew how, and he had the faith he could.
 Like the boy prophet Joseph, he knew the heavens were open.